LGN520/farreach-public/ycsb-implementation.md

 						* Add fromBytes() to parse 16B keybytes for Twitter traces
 						* Re-run keydump to generate hot keys, dynamic rules, and pre-generated workloads
 						* NOTE: check affected modules -> ycsb::PregeneratedWorkload, ycsb::DynamicRulemap, common/workloadparser
+			* TODO: Update benchmark.md for each exp including code change and configuration change
+				* Basic order: prepare phase (keydump + loading) -> exp1 -> exp2 -> exp3 ...
+				* For exp1, give details of static server rotation as a module and latency evaluation as another module
+					- For exp2, exp4, ..., refer to exp1 for the same static server rotation, but give details of code/configuration changes
+				* For exp3, give details of dynamic pattern

+- 10.29
+	+ Siyuan
+		* Support different snapshot interrupts during server rotation
+			- Provide calculate_bwcost.sh for bandwidth calculation
+		* Run experiment 11 by compiling nocache, netcache, and farreach in bf3
+		* Update paper including methodology and finished exps
+			- Split YCSB and Twitter traces
+			- Use Tucana to verity our resullts; use RocksDB for server-side persistence
+			- Update evaluation, including methodology and all finished exps
+	+ HuanCheng
+		* Others
+			- TODO: Miss one rotation in farreach skewness 0.95 -> update exp5.md
+		* Evaluation
+			* Finish experiment 6 on value size 16/32/64
+			* Finish experiment 7 on w/o snapshot for FarReach -> TODO: update imbalance ratio
+		* Parallel with evaluation
+			* Update normalized thpt for all exps

 - 10.28
 	+ Siyuan